-In 2022, 120,649 litres of water-based paint was processed by the Program into new paint, A further 64,425 litres of lower grade water-based paint was put into temporary storage with the intention of recycling as a raw material additive in cement manufacturing.
-In past years, lower-grade recyclable paint (i.e., paint that is not suitable for paint-to-paint recycling) is recycled as a raw material additive in cement manufacturing.
-Due to some production and other related challenges at the cement plant, a portion of the 2021 and all the 2022 volumes, has been temporarily stored awaiting production to resume.
-The amounts in temporary storage for both years are detailed in the table below.
-The percentages listed in the table represent the percentage of water-based paint that was put into temporary storage as compared to the volume of water-based paint collected in each year.
+In 2023, 126,537 litres of water-based paint were processed by the Program into new paint.
+Additionally, 68,040 litres of lower-grade water-based paint were put into temporary storage, intended for recycling as a raw material additive in cement manufacturing.
+In past years, lower-grade recyclable paint (i.e., paint not suitable for paint-to-paint recycling) has been recycled in this manner.
+However, due to production and other related challenges at the cement plant, a portion of the 2021 volumes and all the 2022 and 2023 volumes of lower-grade water-based paint have been temporarily stored, awaiting production to resume.
+Processing of the stored material is expected to begin in 2024.

+Table 4 below details the amounts of low-grade water-based paint that have beentemporarily stored from 2021 to 2023, as well as the percentage of these amountsrelative to the total volume of water-based paint collected each year.